pi-hole/docs/docs/database/gravity/groups.md

 ## Group management

 Any blocklist or domain on the white-/black-/regex-lists can be managed through groups.
-This allows not only grouping them together to highlight their relationship, but also enabling/disabling them together if one, for instance, wants to visit a specific service only temporarily.
+This allows not only grouping them to highlight their relationship, but also enabling/disabling them together if one, for instance, wants to visit a specific service only temporarily.

 Groups are defined in the `group` table and can have an optional description in addition to the mandatory name of the group.